Table of Contents

 Moreover, free sharing might not be such a bad thing.
 In the case of music, the free sharing of an individual song may lead to the sale of a CD the song is associated with.
 Thus the individual song becomes a non-Product to sell the CD.

 With films, trailers can serve the same purpose.
-During a certain early release window, a film’s trailer can be distributed for sharing on the Internet, which will lead to the sell of the film’s theatrical release or video/DVD (this is in fact already happening with some films).
+During a certain early release window, a film’s trailer can be distributed for sharing on the Internet, which will lead to the sale of the film’s theatrical release or video/DVD (this is in fact already happening with some films).
 Thus the trailer becomes a non-Product on the Internet, an entertainment in its own right that is a tie-in to a product.

 Non-Products will rule.
 But for traditional Old Guard companies to survive, they will need to tie non-products to products.
 For the new guard media, low costs and embedded product placement will enable them to compete and survive.